sourcefuse/arc-saas/services/tenant-management-service/README.md

 [![LoopBack](<https://github.com/strongloop/loopback-next/raw/master/docs/site/imgs/branding/Powered-by-LoopBack-Badge-(blue)-@2x.png>)](http://loopback.io/)

-This is the primary service of the control plane responsible for onboarding a tenant and triggering it's provisioning.
+This is the primary service of the ARC SaaS control plane responsible for onboarding a tenant and managing it's provisioning.

 ## Overview

 A Microservice for handling tenant management operations.
 It provides -

-- lead creation and verification
+- Lead creation and verification
 - Tenant Onboarding of both pooled and silo tenants
 - Billing and Invoicing
 - Provisioning of resources for silo and pooled tenants